How to Clone Boot Drive to SSD Securely in Windows 11/10/8/7

 ✍Tips:

-• All data on the target SSD will be overwritten, so backup important files before you start.
+• Keep in mind that all data on the target SSD will be erased during cloning, so make sure to back up any important files before you begin.

 At the cloning process interface, you can check “Shut down on completion” or manually shut down your PC after cloning completes.
 When the computer shuts down, you can disassemble the old hard drive, and replace it with the new SSD.
 This is the usual way to boot from the cloned SSD.